lizbethvj/search_reddit/README.md

 Its first argument takes any Reddit query.

 The next argument determines how long an open stream of Reddit comments will be collected In order to gather information.
 If the user prefers to use Reddit's
 Search API, the next argument allows the user to specify the number of Reddit posts to extract.

+calculate net sentiment argument is the calculation of negative or positive comments on social media.
+It is positive mentions minus negative mentions.

+extract_comments argument takes out comments of domestic abuse from Reddit posts in order to list them later.

+plot_comments organizes a dataframe from which all extracted comments are plotted into columns and rows.

+process_comments gives insight explanation about the surrounding topic.

+run_sentiment analyzes the social media discussion around domestic abuse and determining whether comments,posts,reviews are positive or negative.